List of military slang terms

 Military slang is a colloquial language used by and associated with members of various military forces.
 This page lists slang words or phrases that originate with military forces, are used exclusively by military personnel or are strongly associated with military organizations.

 Acronym slang

 A number of military slang terms are acronyms.
 These include SNAFU, SUSFU, FUBAR, and similar terms used by various branches of the United States military during World War II.

 BOHICA

 BOHICA stands for Bend Over, Here It Comes Again.
 The meaning is that something undesirable is going to happen again and that there is not much else one can do other than just endure it.

-The Log, the humour magazine written by and for Midshipmen at the United States Naval Academy, featured a series of comics entitled "The Bohica Brothers", dating back to the early 1970s.
+The Log, the humor magazine written by and for Midshipmen at the United States Naval Academy, featured a series of comics entitled "The Bohica Brothers", dating back to the early 1970s.

 FAFO

-FAFO stands for Fuck/Fool Around and Find Out, meaning to do something (usually ill advised or stupid) and discover the consequences of that action, in some cases involving serious injury or even fatality.
+FAFO stands for Fuck Around and Find Out (alternatively Fool Around and Find Out), meaning to do something (usually ill-advised or stupid) and discover the consequences of that action, in some cases involving serious injury or even fatality.